 Finally, resistance bands are a must have for home balance training.
 These bands are very similar to the type I use in my physical therapy clinic.
 I personally own this set of bands that I use at home.

 - High end exercise bands.
 Our 12″ by 2″ heavy duty loop resistance bands come in 5 varying resistance levels.
 This makes them perfect whether you...

 - Multiple uses.
-These resistance bands are often used for sports and fitness, physical therapists love these physical therapy bands to help them...
+While these resistance bands are often used for sports and fitness, physical therapists love these physical therapy bands (rehab bands)...

 Resistance band exercise ideas for home: